graphene-blockchain/how.bitshares.works/docs/gph_holders/tokens/pm.rst

 In order to bet for a negative outcome (bet resolves to `false` with a price feed of `0`), you need to **sell** the tokens.
 In order to get them, you should **not** buy them at the market, but instead **borrow** them from the network by paying collateral at a 1:1 ratio.

-For example, in the `PM.PRESIDENT2016` if you want to bet on a negative outcome with `100k BTS`, you can borrow `100k PM.PRESIDENT2016` by paying `100k BTS` to the network.
+For example, in the `PM.PRESIDENT2016` if you want to bet on a negative outcome with `100k GPH`, you can borrow `100k PM.PRESIDENT2016` by paying `100k GPH` to the network.

-.. note:: Since PM-Assets can technically be pegged by any other asset, you may need to pay USD (or anything else) instead of BTS.
+.. note:: Since PM-Assets can technically be pegged by any other asset, you may need to pay USD (or anything else) instead of GPH.

 Once you borrowed the token, you can sell them at any price between `0` and `1`.
 If you thing the probability of a negative outcome is `20%`, you should consider selling your tokens at `0.2`.

-If the bet resolves negatively (price feed of `0`), your debts is worth `debt = amount * price = 0 BTS`, you can reclaim your collateral at zero cost, and get to keep `20%` profits from selling the token at `0.2`.
+If the bet resolves negatively (price feed of `0`), your debts is worth `debt = amount * price = 0 GPH`, you can reclaim your collateral at zero cost, and get to keep `20%` profits from selling the token at `0.2`.
 If instead the bet resolves positively and you sold all tokens, you cannot close your borrow position to redeem your collateral.
 However, your total loss is reduced by `20%` for selling the tokens at the market.

 If, by the end of the bet, you still have some of the tokens left, you can of course close your borrow position partly and redeem the corresponding percentage of the collateral.